Free — Rikki Skill

 Set up Rikki in your Claude Project

 Two files.
 Five minutes.
-Paste a transcript and get a governed build spec.
+Declare your stack, paste a transcript, and get governed build specs — one per feature, validated before you build.
 No infrastructure, no code, no credit card.

 1